 Day 9: Clustering methods and topic models An introduction to hierarchical clustering for textual data, including parametric topic models such as Latent Dirichlet Allocation (LDA).
 We also look at recent work that tries to combine both scaling and topic modeling together in a “semi-supervised” approach.

 Required Reading: Blei (2012) Blei, Ng and Jordan (2003) Baerg and Lowe (2016) Roberts et al. (2014)

 Assignment: Exercise 9: Using LDA to estimate document topics.

-Day 10: Promises & Pitfalls We will discuss when and why QTA can lead us astray, making particular attention to concerns of reliability and validity.
+Day 10: Text and Causal Inference We will discuss when and why QTA can lead us astray, making particular attention to concerns of reliability and validity.